hielo777/3dThumbstickControls/README.md

 - [x] Improved the rotation of the 3D object reflecting the thumbstick movement

 - [x] Added solid objects.
-This is to showcase the basics of a possible 3D based game using the thumbstick
+This is to showcase the basics of a possible 3D-based game using the thumbstick

 - [x] Added basic 3D slopes functionalities.
 > The initial 3D slopes projects can be found at: https://github.com/hielo777/3DSlopes

-- [x] Eliminated the older Player object out of the screen to make it less intrusive
+- [x] Eliminated the older Player object from the screen to make it less intrusive

-- [x] Re created the exported game files
+- [x] Re-created the exported game files

 - [x] Adding basic camera support, allowing the player to change the distance of the camera to the Player3D object, and also to change the altitude of the camera